 NamedPipeServer class

 Hosts one named pipe and accepts an unbounded number of concurrent client connections, each represented by a NamedPipeServerConnection.
-The class owns a Windows I/O Completion Port and a configurable pool of worker threads that drive every connection’s reads, writes, and connect notifications.
+The class owns a Windows I/O Completion Port and a configurable pool of worker threads that handle every connection’s reads, writes, and connect notifications.
 Instantiate with New.

 Private WithEvents server As NamedPipeServer